Karin LandgrenNon-Resident Fellow

 Ms Landgren was UNICEF's first Chief of Child Protection, and developed the protective environment framework, a systemic approach to safeguarding children's right to protection from violence, exploitation and abuse.
 She served on the boards of the UN Study on Violence Against Children and the Children and Torture Project.

 Ms Landgren is a founding member of the Nordic Women Mediators' Network.
-In early 2016, she will be the George Soroš Visiting Practitioner Chair, Central European University, and previously taught at Columbia University's School of International and Public Affairs.
+In early 2016, she was the George Soroš Visiting Practitioner Chair, Central European University, and she previously taught at Columbia University's School of International and Public Affairs.
 She holds a B.Sc.
 (Econ) and an LL.M. from the London School of Economics, and a Certificate in Public Policy and Governance from the University of Maastricht.